mth/yeti/doc/reference.rst

                   Variant / Id;
     CPrimitive  = !End Primitive;

-Simple expressions are those that don't have subexpressions separated by operators.
+Simple expression is an expression that is not composed of subexpressions separated by operators.

-* Identifiers_
+* Identifier_
 * Parenthesis (that can contain `any expression`_)
 * Literal constructor (number_, string_, `lambda expression`_,
   `list and hash map literals`_, `structure literal`_ or